 The descriptors included were Bisphosphonate.
 Osseointegration.
 Dental implant.
 Osteoporosis.
 Complications.
-The literature search was conducted through online databases: PubMed, Scopus, Web of Science e Embase, Cochrane, Ovid, Periodicos.com, Harvard Library and Google Scholar.
+The literature search was conducted through online databases: Pubmed, Scopus, Web of Science e Embase, Cochrane, Ovid, Periodicos.com, Harvard Library, and Google Scholar.
+The risk of BIAS in the present study was not analyzed.